awsmug/wp-devops/Readme.md

 We want to add further functionalities to the project which helps your on developing.
 Further options we want to add:

 - Codeception for unit-testing and user testing.
-- Use of local domains instead of only localhost.
 - Xdebug autoconfig or input of IP address.
 - Mailcatcher for catching emails from site.
 - Deployment scripts.